A Noncommutative Transport Metric and Symmetric Quantum Markov Semigroups as Gradient Flows of the Entropy: Gradient flow of the entropy

 \begin{remark} If $\theta$ is the arithmetic mean, then $\GE(K,\infty)$ reads

 for $a\in D(\E)$ self-adjoint.
-This noncommutative form of the Bakry--Émery gradient estimate was used for example in \cite{JZ15} for the study of noncommutative Poincaré inequalities.
+This noncommutative form of the Bakry--Émery gradient estimate was used for example in \cite{JZ15} in the study of noncommutative Poincaré inequalities.

-In general, the gradient estimate $\GE(K,\infty)$ is not equivalent to the noncomutative Bakry--Émery gradient estimate in this form, even in the simplest (commutative) examples.
-For example, if $\E$ is the Dirichlet form associated with the weighted graph $(\{0,1\},b,m)$ with $b(0,1)>0$, then one can show that the best possible constant $K$ in $\GE(K,\infty)$ coincides with the best possible constant in the Bakry--Émery gradient estimate if and only if $m(0)=m(1)$. \end{remark}
+In general, the gradient estimate $\GE(K,\infty)$ is not equivalent to the (noncommutative) Bakry--Émery gradient estimate in this form, even in the simplest (commutative) examples.
+For instance, if $\E$ is the Dirichlet form associated with the weighted graph $(\{0,1\},b,m)$ with $b(0,1)>0$, then one can show that the best possible constant $K$ in $\GE(K,\infty)$ for the logarithmic mean coincides with the best possible constant for the arithmetic mean if and only if $m(0)=m(1)$. \end{remark}